giovannirdias/giovannirdias/README.md

 I'm Giovanni Rodrigues, a robotics & software engineering student from Brazil, interested in contributing to the advancement of the digitized world.

-:robot: My main interests are related to robotics, IoT, electronics, applied AI and control systems. :robot:
+:robot: My main interests are related to robotics, IoT, electronics, applied AI and control systems.

 💻 I'm currently working on some individual and group projects such as:
 - A [simulation of 5-DOF robot arm](https://github.com/giovannirdias/IEEE-RASArm) in ROS framework, building the motion description and control systems with the university's IEEE club.